If you have never brined meat, you don't know what you've missed. Try this Brined Chicken Roast and be convinced too.

 We have mentioned before the old maxim that while cooking is an art, baking is science.
 We are sorry to have perpetuated a myth.
-We’re usually better than that.
+This Brined Chicken Roast proves that is not the case.

 The fact is, cooking is as much science as baking, and baking is as much an art as cooking.

 Enter brining, the practice of bathing meat in brine to supposedly make it tenderer and juicier.
 Brining is not a part of the Dominican cook's repertoire, and it's not like we have missed it terribly; after all, braising is the preferred method of cooking meats in our home kitchens.
 And when it comes to roasting we have our own version of brining: we rub and stuff the meat with seasonings that contain both salt and water.

 Using Holland House lovely red wine vinegar, salt from my hometown of Montecristi and a few other ingredients and herbs of choice, I ended up with the juiciest chicken roast I have made so far.
 It was plump, tender and bursting with flavor, you will be sure to incorporate this technique in your cooking after you try it.